Homepage look and feel

 5. Find the Home Page Top and General section of your Custom CSS, which is not quite halfway down:

-6. The changes we're making should all be within the .hg-minimalist-theme .ko-homepage-top setting.
+6. The changes we're making should all be within the .hg-minimalist-theme .ko-homepage-top section.

 7. Remove background: none;

-8. Copy the code below and paste it where the background: none; was:
+8. Copy the code below and paste it in where the background: none; was:

 background-image: url("/css/images/tweed.png");